Oglala: Gender roles

-Historically, women have been critical to the family's life: making almost everything used by the family and tribe.
+Historically, women have been crucial to the family's life: making almost everything used by the family and tribe.
 They have cultivated and processed a variety of crops; prepared the food; prepared game and fish; worked skins to make clothing and footwear, as well as storage bags, the covering of tipis, and other items.
 Women have historically controlled the food, resources and movable property, as well as owned the family's home.

 Typically, in the Oglala Lakota society, the men are in charge of the politics of the tribe.
 The men are usually the chiefs for political affairs, war leaders and warriors, and hunters.
 Traditionally, when a man marries, he goes to live with his wife with her people.

 Oglala flag

-First used in 1961, this flag was approved by the Oglala Sioux Tribal Council on March 9, 1962, as the flag of the Oglala Sioux Tribe (OST).
-The circle of 8 tipi on the flag represent the geometric form created in the Lakota Inipi (Sweat Lodge).
-The red field represents the Red Nation, which the Lakota refer to themselves as the "Red People".
+The Oglala flag's red field symbolizes the blood shed by the Sioux in defense of their lands and the very idea of the "red men".
+A circle of eight white tepees, tops pointing outward, represents the eight districts of the reservation: Porcupine, Wakpammi, Medicine Root, Pass Creek, Eagle Nest, White Clay, LaCreek, and Wounded Knee (FBUS, 260-262).
+When used indoor or in parades, the flag is decorated with a deep-blue fringe to incorporate the colors of the United States into the design.".

+"The flag was first displayed at the Sun Dance ceremonies in 1961 and officially adopted on 9 March 1962.
+Since then it has taken on a larger role, perhaps because of its age, clear design, and universal symbolism.
+The Oglala flag is now a common sight at Native American powwows, not just Sioux gatherings, and is often flown as a generic Native American flag."

 The flag pictured is the original not the current OST Flag.